 exotic materials are becoming possible – including wholly transparent

 metals, highly luminous metals, frictionless surfaces, and ultradense

 but extremely lightweight structures.
+As with

 many areas of science, femtoengineering is being guided by advanced

 AI, which is now trillions of times more powerful than

 control of earthquakes and tsunamis